 Tuition for the Summer 2013 - Spring 2014 academic year is $817.50 per credit, or $2452.50 per three-credit course.
 Students should also plan for other graduate school costs such as purchasing books (up to $150 per class), on-campus parking permits, and the required technology fee ($45 for one graduate course and $91.50 for two or more graduate courses).
 Finally, as an optional item, graduate students may purchase low-cost semester/term memberships to use the fitness equipment in the Anderson Athletic and Recreation Complex.

 Three full-time and eleven part-time fellowships are awarded to students of exceptional promise.
 The full-time fellowships automatically renew each semester until completion of the degree and provide a tuition waiver for all ten classes in the program plus a stipend of $5,000 per semester.
 Students holding full-time fellowships are expected to take three courses each semester until the final semester, when the Master's Essay is typically taken as a stand-alone course.
 As full-time fellowships provide both a living stipend and tuition remission, students who receive this award should view their studies as a full-time commitment and not maintain full-time employment.
-Effective fall 2012, students with full-time fellowships must maintain a 3.7 GPA and may not receive more than one grade of "Incomplete" during their coursework in order to retain their fellowship award.
+Students with full-time fellowships must maintain a 3.7 GPA and may not receive more than one grade of "Incomplete" during their coursework in order to retain their fellowship award.

 The part-time fellowships are awarded on a two-year cycle and offer a tuition waiver for one course per semester (excluding summer) for two years.
 Students may re-apply for these fellowships at the end of the cycle.
 Students with part-time fellowships must maintain a 3.5 GPA and may not receive more than one grade of "Incomplete" during their coursework in order to retain their fellowship award.Fellowships are competitive and students are advised to prepare their application materials carefully.
 New students applying to the program may submit a fellowship application with their general application materials.
 This is a personal statement of approximately 500 words in which applicants should clearly and concisely discuss their eligibility for a fellowship, academic plans, and reasons for pursuing a Master of Arts in English degree.